Talking about enemas, or anything that has to do with the bowels in general, might be awkward. It’s just not a comfortable subject.

 - Bring 4 cups of pure water to a boil.

-- Measure 4 tablespoons of organic coffee grounds into a french press (if available)
+- Measure 4 tablespoons of organic coffee grounds into a French press.

-- Press down on the french press or strain with cheesecloth. (using paper coffee filter may remove some of the very important kahweol and cafestol palmitate that makes the coffee enema so beneficial!)
+- Press down on the French press.
+(Using a paper coffee filter may remove some of the very important kahweol and cafestol palmitate that makes the coffee enema so beneficial!)

 - Let the coffee cool!
 You want it at body or room temperature.